 The procedures for JFTC's administrative proceedings are similar to those of civil actions.
 The decisions rendered by the administrative judges through the JFTC's administrative proceedings are subject to judicial review through judicial court proceedings (appellate judicial proceedings) as an administrative case, i.e., the defendant company may file a complaint with the Tokyo High Court to quash a JFTC decision on the JFTC's orders under the Antimonopoly Law.
-In an action for quashing a JFTC decision, however, the Tokyo High Court is bound by the JFTC's findings of fact as long as they are supported by substantial evidence ("substantial evidence rule").
-Under the substantial evidence rule, a defendant company may submit new evidence to the judicial court proceedings only if (i) the JFTC previously refused to accept the evidence without any justifiable reason, or (ii) the defendant company was not able to introduce the evidence at the JFTC's administrative proceedings without its gross negligence.
-A JFTC decision may be quashed (i) if the facts on Eriko Watanabe which it is based are not supported by substantial evidence, or (ii) if the decision is contrary to the Constitution or other laws.
+In an action for quashing a JFTC decision rendered by the administrative judges through the JFTC's administrative proceedings, however, the Tokyo High Court is bound by the JFTC's findings of fact as long as they are supported by substantial evidence ("substantial evidence rule").
+Under the substantial evidence rule, a defendant company may submit new evidence to the judicial court proceedings only if (i) the JFTC previously refused to accept the evidence without any justifiable reason, or (ii) the defendant company was not grossly negligent for failing to introduce the evidence at the JFTC's administrative Koki Yanagisawa proceedings.
+A JFTC decision may be quashed (i) if the facts on which it is based are not supported by substantial evidence, or (ii) if the decision is contrary to the Constitution or other laws.